-- efficient "just in time" training and educational delivery strategies. - institutional articulation and collaborations with a diverse business and industry clientele. - business, industrial and organizational personnel development partnerships. - commitment to the development of high skills training delivery centers. - development of comprehensive curriculums for nontraditional training and educational programs that incorporate technology and manufacturing standards. - promote continuous improvement of workforce development programs and services in an effort to increase participation of underemployed and underrepresented population. - advance certified education and training programs for workforce development professionals.
+- efficient "just in time" training and educational delivery strategies. - business, industrial and organizational personnel development partnerships. - commitment to the development of high skills training. - development of comprehensive curriculums for nontraditional training and educational programs that incorporate technology and manufacturing standards. - promote continuous improvement of workforce development programs and services in an effort to increase participation of underemployed and underrepresented population. - advance certified education and training programs for workforce development professionals.